Healthcare Management Careers with an M.B.A.

 Is Healthcare Management a Good Career?

 In the U.S., an expanding older population and leaps forward in information technology have resulted in a rising number of healthcare management jobs.
-The Bureau of Labor Statistics projected an increase of 20% for medical and health services manager positions between 2016 and 2026, considerably faster than the average of 7% growth for all occupations.
+The Bureau of Labor Statistics projected an increase of 28% for medical and health services manager positions between 2022 and 2032, considerably faster than the average growth for all occupations.
 These jobs come with chances to take on fascinating, consequential problems and are also financially rewarding.
-In 2018, the average healthcare management salary was $99,730.
+In 2022, the average healthcare management salary was $104,830.

 Must-Have Skills for Healthcare Managers